If You Question My Rules, You Don’t Get Access

 You don’t like the gatekeeper’s answer, so you:

-Result: Your number gets handed to staff with clear instructions.
-Access moves from limited, to only through the caregiver, to: “I’m sorry, you’re not on the approved list anymore.”
+➡️ Result in facility care: Your number is handed to staff with clear instructions.
+Access shifts from limited, to only through the caregiver, to: “I’m sorry, you’re not on the approved list anymore.”

 You use her people‑pleasing and lifelong “I’m fine” training as a weapon against the boundaries that keep her regulated.